-Kevin was born in Winnipeg, but grew up in Calgary's Lake Bonavista, after a family move from Ottawa before he started Grade 8.
+Kevin was born in Winnipeg, but grew up in Calgary's Lake Bonavista, after a family move in Grade 7 from Ottawa.
 His father Ron was working the Department of Veterans affairs at the time, and took a transfer to be Executive Director of the Colonel Belcher Hospital.
 Kevin’s mother was a nurse prior to raising the Hanson family-of-4 children.
 Oris enrolled in a nursing refresher course at Mount Royal while Kevin was at Dr. E.P.
 Scarlett high school, and both graduated the same June.
 She went on to work for many years in orthopedics at the Rockyview Hospital.
 Kevin remembers tensions in the house were always interesting whenever the Alberta Nurses went on strike!

 Kevin married his best friend and high-school sweet-heart Judy the year before the Calgary Winter Olympics.
 Judy's family has deep roots in Calgary.
 Her grandfather moved to Calgary in 1908 at the tender age of 8, and her father Al was born in the old Calgary General Hospital.
 Her mother hailed from New Brunswick, moving adventurously to Calgary as a young woman in 1952.

-Kevin heartfeltly supported Judy - "If you are driving all the way to the school gymnasium, you might as well stay there and be a leader.” - which evolved into a rewarding 10-year long volunteer effort culminating with Judy serving a number of years as the 151 Springbank Group Commissioner.
+Kevin gave his heartfelt support for Judy - "If you are driving all the way to the school gymnasium, you might as well stay there and be a Beaver Leader.” - which evolved into a rewarding 10-year long volunteer effort culminating with Judy serving a number of years as the 151 Springbank Group Commissioner.
 For her dedicated volunteer work with the group Judy received a number of awards including the 10-year leadership award.
-Many a Springbank Cub Car and Scout Truck where constructed in Kevin’s wood working shop.
+Many a Bragg Creek and Springbank Cub Car and Scout Truck where constructed in Kevin’s wood working shop.

 In Kevin and Judy’s younger years, summer vacation entailed getting lost in the mountains.
 Together, they have backpacked the Great Divide Trail from Kananaskis to North of Jasper by linking annual 1- to 2-week segments.
 A long-time cyclist, for a number of years Kevin commuted by bicycle to downtown Calgary from Elbow Valley.